ministryofjustice/moj-frontend/docs/components/alert.md

   excerpt: "Use the alert component to display a prominent message and related actions to take."
 ---

-<span class="govuk-caption-xl">The alert component uses visual design to display a notification to users.
+<span class="govuk-caption-xl govuk-!-margin-bottom-9">The alert component uses visual design to display a notification to users.
 It has a range of use cases.</span>

 {% example "/examples/alert" %}